cerner/cerner.github.io/content/post/2018-08-30-shipit-xii.md

 tags: [culture, engineering, hackathon, shipit]
 ---

-{% img center /assets/2018-08-30-shipit-xii/shipitxii-logo.png 400px %}
+{{< figure src="/images/2018-08-30-shipit-xii/shipitxii-logo.png" width="400" >}}

 This month we held our quarterly hackathon event- called ShipIt Day.
 We would like to thank all the participants for making ShipIt Day XII a huge success.
 With 75 participants, we had associates representing 13 different organizations across Cerner.
 These associates were given 24-hours to meet the requirements of this hackathon which included making something that was innovative, usable, and value-adding.
 As the clock ticked down, our associates worked in their teams to complete a project while taking some time to enjoy the fun activities happening throughout ShipIt day.

-{% img center /assets/2018-08-30-shipit-xii/shipitxii-1.jpg 640px %}
+{{< figure src="/images/2018-08-30-shipit-xii/shipitxii-1.jpg" >}}

 It is an unwritten rule that the balance between fun and project time during ShipIt days should remain even.
 Associates are encouraged to enjoy the collaborative spaces of Cerner's Innovations campus and participate in various activities such as ping-pong, eating snacks, playing games, and building relationships with other Cerner associates.
 Participants were given vouchers to use in the Innovations Café for breakfast and lunch.
 They were also served a fully-catered taco bar to stay energized for dinner.

 This year, [WarGames](https://www.imdb.com/title/tt0086567/) and [ColecoVision](https://en.wikipedia.org/wiki/ColecoVision) gameplay were brought in for participants to enjoy throughout the evening.
 As said best by Cerner associate, Carl Chesser ([@che55er](https://twitter.com/che55er)):

 > Software creation requires additional breaks… ShipIt at Cerner is no exception of this software craftmanship approach.

 The morning crept up on the teams quickly, and they had to begin preparing for their 4-minute presentation in the Assembly at Innovations campus.
 The goal of the team presentations is to explain the project, how it was implemented, and show a brief demo to the judges and audience.
 All the teams delivered competitive pitches, which made judging very difficult.

-{% img center /assets/2018-08-30-shipit-xii/shipitxii-2.jpg 640px %}
+{{< figure src="/images/2018-08-30-shipit-xii/shipitxii-2.jpg" >}}

 Huge thanks to Micah Whitacre, Nick Smith, Jon Miller, and Jared Moore for serving as our rockstar judges!